This article pertains to Stripe Direct or Standard Connect users.

-- If you are a platform working on 1099 tax forms for your connected accounts, please visit the Stripe Docs site.
+If you are a platform working on 1099 tax forms for your connected accounts, please visit our Stripe Documentation.

-- If you are an Express/Custom connected account, please visit the Express Support Site.
+If you are an Express or Custom connected account, please navigate to the Express Support Site.

 Every year, the United States’ IRS and certain states requires that Stripe provide a form called a 1099-K for each Stripe account that meets all of the following criteria in the previous calendar year: